mankenavenkatesh/SimpleRustProjects/my-project/README.md

 - If there is lib.rs is defined in src directory, then a library crate with same name as package is automatically added with lib.rs as the crate root.

 Module tree always starts from the root of the crate.
+Modules can be accessed using
+- Absolute path - From the create root
+- Relative path - From the current path

+Run this command to generate module tree (https://rustrepo.com/repo/regexident-cargo-modules)
+- `cargo modules generate tree`

 ## References